stjude-rust-labs/rfcs/text/0002-call-caching.md

 miss and no cache entry created upon a successful task execution; the error that caused the failure to calculate the cache key will be logged._

-### Hashing Rust Strings
+### Hashing Internal Strings

-Hashing a Rust string will update the hasher with:
+Hashing an internal string (i.e. a string used internally by the engine) will update the hasher with:

 1. A four byte length value in little endian order.
 2. The UTF-8 bytes representing the string.